wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## Examine Service Metrics and Drill Down

-When you select a service, you can examine the corresponding metrics and potential hot spots in detail, and then drill down to the **Traces** page.
+When you select a service, you can examine the corresponding metrics and potential hot spots in detail, and then drill down to the Traces browser.

 ![examine services](images/tracing_services.png)